lurk101/pshell/README.md

 - The compiler code is a remix of the [amacc compiler] parser generator and the [c4 virtual machine].
 Floating point support was taken fom the [Squint] project.

+About the compiler, briefly…

+- Data types: integer, float and char.
+- Aggregate types: single dimension array, struct and union.
+- Flow: for, while, if then else, break, continue.
+- Memory, math and SDK functions. ([list of implemented functions])

 Building from source.